ninjaboy/book-exploring-async-basics/src/8_3_timers.md

 The next step is to take every timer that has expired, remove the timer from our `self.timers` collection and get their `callback_id`.

 As I explained in the previous chapter, this is an unique Id for this callback.
 What's important here is that we don't run the callback **immediately**.
 Node actually registers callbacks to be run on the next `tick`.
 An exception is the timers since they either have timed out or is a timer with a timeout of `0`.
-In this case a timer will not wait for the next tick if it has timed out, or in the case if it has a timeout of `0` they will be invoked immediately as you'll see next.
+In this case a timer will not wait for the next tick if it has timed out (or  if it has a timeout of `0`) but instead they will be invoked immediately as you'll see next.

 Anyway, for now we add the callback id's to `self.callbacks_to_run`.